-While I find the latter point basically persuasive, there is no necessary connection between variable-free semantics and DC: theories with variables may be DC, and theories without them can fail to be.
+While I find the latter point persuasive, it is important to note that there is no necessary connection between variable-free semantics and DC: theories with variables may be DC, and theories without them can fail to be.
 (Jacobson (2014: xviii-xix) acknowledges as much.)
 What does seem true is that variable-free semantics reduces the appeal of certain non-DC architectures.
 As noted in Section 2.3, rules that regulate the distribution of variables in LF cannot be formulated if there are no variables to begin with.
 And the operation of Quantifier Raising, in some respects the central motivation for LF, is incompatible in its standard formulation with variable-free semantics (since the expression it leaves behind is a variable).
 Overall it is probably fair to say that variable-free semantics makes Direct Compositionality more appealing at the margins.